kiruthikpurpose/Blixxar/CONTRIBUTING.md

 ### 8. Create a Pull Request

-Once your branch is pushed, go to the original **blixxar** repository on GitHub, and you'll see a button to create a **Pull Request** (PR).
+Once your branch is pushed, go to the original **Blixxar** repository on GitHub, and you'll see a button to create a **Pull Request** (PR).
 Click it and fill in the details about your contribution.

 Please provide:
 - A **title** that summarizes your changes.